ohall/ohall-hugo/content/post/terminal.md

 +++
 date = "2016-07-25T11:53:46-04:00"
-draft = true
 tags = [
     "bash",
-    "development"
+    "development",
+    "getting started"
 ]
 categories = [
     "Development",
-    "Tooling"
+    "Tooling",
+    "Getting Started"
 ]
 menu = "main"
 title = "Getting Started 0: The Terminal"

 +++

 So you're learning to code?
 There first think you should get familiar with is the Terminal and the command line.
 Let's discuss some basics.

 ## What is it?
 I'll keep my comments confined to OS X and Linux, since those are the environments I'm familiar with.

 The Terminal is an application that provides you a window through which to enter commands into the Unix [shell](https://en.wikipedia.org/wiki/Unix_shell) of your choice, most systems default to [BASH](https://www.techopedia.com/definition/3520/bourne-again-shell-bash).

 On OS X you can find the Terminal App in
 `Applications -> Utilities -> Terminal.app`